Nayalaith/CV-Project/README.md

 ## Conclusion
-This project demonstrated the efficacy of CNNs in classifying Sudoku and non-Sudoku images, particularly when combined with a larger and more diverse dataset.
+This project demonstrated the efficiancy of CNNs in classifying Sudoku and non-Sudoku images, particularly when combined with a larger and more diverse dataset.
 Despite initial struggles, the CNN significantly outperformed AE and VAE architectures, establishing its robustness and capacity for generalization.